MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Introduction

 Thermal bottlenecks have long been a significant barrier to increasing the performance of computing systems.
 2.5D and 3D integrated systems exacerbate this barrier due to their dense integration and unique physical structure~\cite{park2024thermal}.
-In contrast to a monolithic chip, where heat is spread directly across the die, a 2.5D chiplet-based system conducts heat between different chiplets through the interposer and heat spreader.
+Unlike monolithic chips, where heat spreads uniformly across a continuous die, 2.5D chiplet-based systems conduct heat laterally through the interposer and vertically through the heat spreader.
+Although the interposer, often built with materials of relatively high thermal conductivity, can help alleviate localized thermal hotspots, chiplet-based designs introduce new sources of thermal stress.
+In particular, a single package can accommodate more active silicon by integrating multiple smaller chiplets, thereby increasing the total compute throughput and system power.
+If the total power consumption increases faster than the area, the package-level power density also becomes larger than a monolithic chip.
+Furthermore, while the interposer aids in thermal spreading, it also hosts numerous communication links whose resistive Joule heating contributes to additional thermal challenge~\cite{ma2024electrical}.
 Likewise, heat also flows vertically between adjacent stacked chiplets in a 3D chiplet-based system.

 These factors introduce unique challenges for effective thermal management in these systems.
-Traditional design flows and physical floor planning focus on reducing wire lengths to meet timing constraints and minimizing area to reduce fabrication costs.
+Traditional design flows and physical floorplanning focus on reducing wire lengths to meet timing constraints and minimizing area to reduce fabrication costs.
 However, these objectives could also lead to thermal crosstalk, thermal hotspots, and compromise performance.
 Chiplet-based systems introduce additional design parameters such as inter-chiplet link length, spacing, chiplet placement, sizing, inter-layer communication, and design partitioning.
 Tuning traditional and chiplet-based design parameters while maintaining thermal stability is critical to ensure a thermally-efficient design.